Jexactyl/docs/latest/panel/webservers/directadmin.md

 ***

 !> This is not recommended for production usage, whatsoever, it is possible to do if you have access to the DirectAdmin directory via SSH.
+It also requires some basic understanding of Linux commands.

 ### Getting everything ready